JCSDA-internal/containers/README.md

 ## Intel Containers

 The intel containers are handled a bit differently than the gnu containers because of licensing issues.
-First you have to put the license file into the intel_license directory.
-This is not included in the git repository because it is proprietary but it will be included in the development charliecloud container (intel-impi-dev), along with the compilers and mpi library.
+First you have to put the license file into the intel_license directory and the tarballs in a driectory called intel_tarballs.
+These have to go within the context directory (intel17 or intel19) to enable Docker to copy them to the container.
+These are not included in the git repository because they are proprietary but they will be included in the development charliecloud container (intel-impi-dev), along with the compilers and mpi library.

 So, **Do not push the Intel containers to a public repository**